RyanWoodzell/Informational-Crypto-Program/README.md

   - This project was created in my first computer science college course, Intro to Computing.
 It was my first experience with Python.
   - This was also my first time working with web API's and JSON data.
 JSON was tough to figure out at first, but not too bad once I learned how to access certain data.
-  - This was also my first introduction to classes and methods.
+  - This was my first introduction to classes and methods.
 I have grown a long way from this program, and have noticed a lot that I can implement to improve the program.

 ## The Future!